Top Stories

 SPC Group stages a single flagship opening in Gangnam.
 Three-hour waits.
 Nationwide Instagram coverage.
 The first-year Gangnam location reportedly outperforms many Shake Shack stores in New York, London, and Tokyo combined.
 The hype-to-profit formula is born.

-Five Guys — The Playbook Perfected
+July 2023 — Five Guys: The Playbook Perfected

 Hanwha Galleria applies the same formula with military precision.
 Overnight queues.
 12-hour waits at launch.
 Line spots resold online for up to $1,500.
-Within months, Hanwha begins planning its exit to private equity — treating the burger brand exactly like a tech startup built for acquisition.

-Chipotle Is Next
+2026 — Chipotle Is Next

- SPC Group × Shake Shack
+SPC Group × Shake Shack

-• Single Gangnam flagship — manufactured scarcity, triggered the "open run" phenomenon
+• Single Gangnam flagship — manufactured scarcity, triggered the "open run"

 • Gangnam store became one of the highest-grossing Shake Shack locations globally in year one